soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/reports-in-security-and-compliance.md

 You can use the **View reports** page in the Office 365 Security & Compliance Center to quickly access audit reports for your SharePoint Online and Exchange Online organizations.
 You can also access Azure Active Directory (AD) user sign-in reports, user activity reports, and the Azure AD audit log from the **View reports** page.
 This is because your paid Office 365 subscription includes a free subscription to Microsoft Azure.
 The first time that you try to access these Azure reports, you will have to complete a one-time registration process.

 > [!TIP]
-> To view additional reports about activity in your Office 365 organization, see [Activity Reports in the Office 365 admin center](https://support.office.com/article/0d6dfb17-8582-4172-a9a9-aed798150263).
+> To view additional reports about activity in your Office 365 organization, see [Activity Reports in the Microsoft 365 admin center](https://support.office.com/article/0d6dfb17-8582-4172-a9a9-aed798150263).

  **Before you begin**